Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

 <i class="fa-solid fa-1 number"></i><i class="fa-solid fa-1 number"></i><i class="fa-solid fa-1 number"></i>

+♥️

 Each of the following is true of a **temporary resident permit (TRP)**, **except**:

 - [ ] It is valid for a maximum period of three years.
 - [ ] It may be cancelled at any time by the minister.
-- [ ] A designated foreign national cannot apply for a TRP until five years after having been designated or after the final determination of the foreign national's refugee claim by the RPD.
+- [ ] A designated foreign national cannot apply for a TRP until **five years after** having been designated or after the final determination of the foreign national's refugee claim by the RPD.
 - [x] A foreign national cannot apply for a TRP until five years after the foreign national's RPD claim was determined to be withdrawn or abandoned.
   > It is true that a TRP is valid for a maximum period of three years (IRPR, s 63(d)), that it may be cancelled at any time by the minister (IRPA, s 24(3)), and that a designated foreign national cannot apply for a TRP until five years after the foreign national has been designated or after the final determination of the foreign national's refugee claim by the RPD (IRPA, s 24(5)).
   >